 - In upper KS2 the focus will be on fractions, decimals, percentages, square and prime numbers

-Since September 2018, all year groups from Reception upwards have been following the White Rose scheme of work, which consists of:
+All year groups from Reception upwards have been following the White Rose scheme of work, which consists of:

 - a yearly/termly overview outlining when each topic is taught

 - weekly objectives